47degrees/LambdaTest/README.md

 Wrappers offer many advantages over use of before and after.

-* Single function rather than 2
+* Single function (wrapper) rather than 2 (before and after).
-* Can catch exceptions
+* Can catch exceptions.
-* Can hide state need both before and after
+* Can hide state needed both before and after.
-* Can be applied at any level
+* Can be applied at any level.

 All these features are discussed below with links to demo code that illustrate the feature.